 - BenQ XL2540-B

-Of course, as you may know already, you don't have to own a G-Sync certified FreeSync monitor in order to tick the "Enable G-Sync, G-Sync Compatible" box against Nvidia's judgement.
+Of course, as you may know already, you don't have to own a G-Sync certified FreeSync monitor in order to tick the 'Enable G-Sync, G-Sync Compatible' box against Nvidia's judgement.
 You could just do it and see what happens.
-In fact, Nvidia has intentionally given us the choice to "enable G-Sync manually for your FreeSync monitor," even if it hasn't been officially vetted.
-But once you do it, there's no telling what kind of instability hijinks will ensue.
+In fact, Nvidia has intentionally given us the choice to 'enable G-Sync manually for your FreeSync monitor,' even if it hasn't been officially vetted.
+But once you do it, there's no telling what kind of instability will ensue.
+So, there's a warning.

-Thus, your best bet is to shell out for one of the best G-Sync Compatible FreeSync displays on the market, all of which are Nvidia-approved.
-Of the 15 monitors authorized so far, we've combed through our top picks, narrowing them down to the uppermost impressive three.
+And so your best bet is to aim for one of the best G-Sync Compatible FreeSync monitors out in wild that have are Nvidia-approved.
 Complete with specs, pricing and the crux of our impressions, read on to experience the luxuries of G-Sync minus the exorbitant cost of a native G-Sync panel.

 1. AOC G2590FX